saikireeti123/Devops-AWS/git/gitnotes.md

 # Git Interview Notes

-** Git is a distributed version control system (VCS) designed to track changes in source code and other files during software development.
+** Git is a distributed version control system (VCS) designed to track changes in source code and other files during software development
+** Git is different from other version control systems like sSVN & CVS beacuse pof git is a dvcs and other are relay on centeral server.
 ** you can initialize a repository with git init or clone an existing one with git clone <url>.
 For more advanced usage, commands like git add, git commit, git push, and git pull are fundamental.
 ## concepts to learn in git
 1.Branching and Merging